MattBlack85/astro_monitor/README.md

 Find the latest release [here](https://github.com/MattBlack85/astro_monitor/releases), grab the zip archive and unzip it on your filesystem.
 At this point you should have already an api token, if not see [here](#obtain-an-api-token)

-Run `./astromonitor FOO` where FOO is your API token
+Run `./astromonitor XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX` where XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX is your API token

 For a more user friendly list of commands try the following